 Looking for perfect Coschedule alternatives and feeling lost in options?
 You and many other social marketers, too.
 The market is full of social media automation tools, each somewhat different.
 Luckily, I dug into the topic, so you don’t have to!

-In this article, find seven top-notch Coschedule alternatives suitable for any team, budget, and goal.
+In this article, find nine top-notch Coschedule alternatives suitable for any team, budget, and goal.

 Why do you need a Coschedule alternative?